Bespoke & Made-To-Measure Garments

 Because excessive moisture shrinks wools and bleeds water soluble dyes.

-Removing oil-based stains -- clean and press
+Removing the oil-based stains - clean and press

 About 10% of all visible stains a dry cleaner encounters are oil-based stains: butter, salad dressing, steak sauce, body oils, creams and lotions.